n-ivkovic/tspreed/README.md

 ## Configuration

-The values provided in the command options take precedence over the values of the local config file `~/.config/tspreed/tspreed.rc` (if defined, `$XDG_CONFIG_HOME/tspreed/tspreed.rc` is used instead), which takes precedence over the values of the global config file `/etc/tspreed/tspreed.rc`.
+The values provided in the command options take precedence over the values provided in the local configuration file `~/.config/tspreed/tspreed.rc` (if defined, `$XDG_CONFIG_HOME/tspreed/tspreed.rc` is used instead), which takes precedence over the values provided in the global configuration file `/etc/tspreed/tspreed.rc`.

-The default values are stored in [`./default.rc`](./default.rc), which is installed as the global config during installation.
+The default values are provided in [./default.rc](./default.rc), which is installed as the global configuration file.

 | Option     | Configuration file   | Default value | Description |
 | ---        | ---                  | ---           | ---         |